GregHilston/toolbox/notes.md

     - Ctrl+W |: set width (ex.
 50<C-w>|)
     - Ctrl+W =: equalize width and height of all windows
 - To indent multiple line Press "<SHIFT> + v" to enter VISUAL LINE mode.
 Select the text you wish to indent but using either the cursor keys or the "j" and "k" keys.
 To indent press "<SHIFT> + dot" (> character).

+### Fzf + Ripgrep

 - hotkeyed ; to use fzf
     - From inside the menu, fzf will automatically detect ctrl-t to open the file in a new tab, ctrl-v for a vertical split or ctrl-x for a horizontal split.
 - to open tabs
     - From inside the menu, fzf will automatically detect ctrl-t to open the file in a new tab, ctrl-v for a vertical split or ctrl-x for a horizontal split.
     - From the terminal, you can do vim -p filename1 filename2 to open the two files in tabs.
+- basically use fzf, hotkeyed to ;, to search for file names
+- use rp, :Rg, to search contents of files

 ### NerdTree